wbb921/spoken-dialogue-turn-detection/README.md

 # Speech-Turn-Detection

-Accurate and low-latency endpoint detection is crucial for building real-time full-duplex spoken dialogue systems.
+Accurate and low-latency speech endpoint detection is crucial for building real-time full-duplex spoken dialogue systems.

 Traditional approaches rely on Voice Activity Detection (VAD) with a fixed delay, but VAD often misinterprets short pauses as endpoints, leading to delayed responses or premature cut-offs.